Aggies and Hornets to square off at Aggie Stadium at 1 p.m. on Saturday

 Vikings get off to fast start during 51-29 Big Sky win at Aggie Stadium

 Manusamoa Luuga finished with 118 yards on 15 carries

-A 16-year veteran of the California Golden Bears’ coaching staff, Ron Gould became just the 16th head coach in the nearly 100-year history of UC Davis football when he was named to the Aggies’ top position on Dec.
+A 16-year veteran of the California Golden Bears’ coaching staff, Ron Gould became just the 16th head coach in the 100-year history of UC Davis football when he was named to the Aggies’ top position on Dec.
 17, 2012.
 He replaced Bob Biggs who finished his 20-year career as head coach following the 2012 season.

 Gould began his playing and coaching career on the defensive side of the ball, starting as a defensive back for the University of Oregon, his alma mater, in 1987 and then moving into a graduate assistant role coaching that position group from 1990-91.
 He continued coaching defensive backs as an assistant coach at both Portland State (1992) and Boise State (1993-96) before moving on to Cal.